 Office: 108 Peltier Hall

-The program leading to the Master of Science degree in Community/Technical College Mathematics requires the completion of thirty-three semester hours in the fields of mathematics, education, computer science, and/or physical science.
-The primary focus of the program is the preparation of mathematics teachers for community and technical colleges state-wide and beyond.
+The program leading to the Master of Science degree in Community/Technical College Mathematics requires the completion of thirty-three semester hours in the fields of mathematics, education, and/or computer science.
+The primary focus of the program is the preparation of mathematics teachers for community and technical colleges statewide and beyond.
 The curriculum will also strengthen secondary teachers’ mathematics content understanding as well.
-The program consists of a mathematics/teacher education core consistent with post-secondary mathematics education training, as well as elective content selected from mathematics, education, physical science, and computer science.
+The program consists of a mathematics/teacher education core consistent with post-secondary mathematics education training, as well as elective content selected from mathematics, education, and computer science.
 The elements of the Master of Science degree serve to make prospective community college mathematics educators proficient in their content areas, and to enhance the professional development of secondary and post-secondary instructors.

 In addition to all general requirements for admission to the university and to graduate studies, applicants must:

 - have a bachelor’s degree (with mathematics training which includes three-dimensional calculus and at least nine additional hours of mathematics at the junior level or above, from accredited institutions, and approved by the Department); AND

 - have a minimum GPA of 2.75; OR

 - have a minimum GPA of 3.0 on the last 60 hours of coursework completed; OR

 - have a minimum GPA of 2.50 on a 4.00 scale AND attained a combined (verbal and quantitative) GRE Revised General Test score of 300.

 An applicant who has a bachelors degree and who has a minimum GPA of 2.00 on a 4.00 scale and who lacks exactly one of the admission requirements listed above may be admitted to pre-program status.